Shoulder Season Sarge

 Tuckerman Ravine and the now frozen "Falls of a Thousand Streams" lining the headwall

-Wednesday, November 6th we headed to Crawford Notch for a full-on Summertime greasy hike of Field, Willey, and Tom.
+Wednesday, November 6th we headed to Crawford Notch for a full-on Summertime greasy footing hike of Field, Willey, and Tom.
 We started at first light in a t-shirt and shorts as the temperature was in the mid-sixties and it did not cool off as we gained elevation.
-It was slow going as the unseasonable humidity made the rocks slippery, so it was a good morning to work on staying upright which both of us were able to do!
+It was slow going as the unseasonable humidity made the rocks slippery, it was a good morning to work on staying upright which both of us were able to do!

 Warm and humid morning in the Willey Range.
 Sarge waiting patiently in a small clearing just past Mount Avalon and Sarge taking in the views of Crawford Notch from the Mount Willey Outlook

-Saturday, November 9th Sarge and I hiked a loop of Mount Passaconaway and Whiteface via Oliverian Brook Trail, Passaconaway Cutoff, Walden Trail, Dicey's Mill Trail, Rollins Trail, Kate Sleeper Trail, Downes Brook Trail, and X-Country ski trails.
+Saturday, November 9th Sarge and I hiked a loop of Mount Passaconaway and Whiteface via Oliverian Brook Trail, Passaconaway Cutoff, Square Ledge Trail, Walden Trail, Dicey's Mill Trail, Rollins Trail, Kate Sleeper Trail, Downes Brook Trail, and X-Country ski trails.
 A nice 15 mile 4,000' elevation gained route over mostly easy to moderate grades.
 We got a later than usual start, 9am, to allow for the high winds to die down up high.
 Unlike the approach from Ferncroft the trails from the Kanc are lightly used and we didn't see anyone until just below the summit of Passaconaway and a few more along Rollins Trail on our way to Whiteface.
 It was cold but comfortable up high and mild down low as Sarge set a good pace for the day and we completed the loop in three and a half hours.

 Sarge standing at the Sandwich Wilderness Boundary on Downes Brook Trail and running in the sun along the cross-country ski trails